This site contains affiliate links. Please see Policies for more information.

 Select The Proper Pressure Release

-If you are not sure which pressure release to use just do the quick release method.
+If you are not sure which pressure release to use just do the quick release method, where you open the valve immediately after the cook time is complete.
 While meat can usually benefit from a natural pressure release (where the pot finishes cooking and the pressure naturally releases without you moving the valve), things like rice, pasta, and delicate vegetables can overcook quickly at the end and do better with the quick pressure release.

 Keep Track of What Works and What Does Not Work

 You might get a couple flops but the best way to learn is to try and then keep track of what works and what does not.
 Jot down times and temperatures next to your recipes so you know what to use the next time around!